 Software Engineering Applicants

-In British Columbia, software engineering is a discipline of professional engineering and is regulated by Engineers and Geoscientists BC under the Engineers and Geoscientists Act, RSBC 1996 c.
-116.
+In British Columbia, software engineering is a discipline of professional engineering and is regulated by Engineers and Geoscientists BC under the Professional Governance Act.

 The information provided below covers:

-Computer and software engineering have been designated as disciplines of professional engineering since 1988 and 1999, and fall within the definition of professional engineering in the Engineers and Geoscientists Act.
+Computer and software engineering have been designated as disciplines of professional engineering since 1988 and 1999, and fall within the definition of professional engineering in the Professional Governance Act.
 Currently, there are over 700 professional engineer and engineer-in-training members who are working in software engineering in BC.
 They work across all industries, including aerospace, manufacturing, mining, transportation, telecommunication, finance, government, and education.

 Differences between Canada and the U.S. or foreign jurisdictions can sometimes lead to confusion about registration obligations.
 In British Columbia, anyone who practises software engineering, or who uses the title “software engineer” (or a similar title that implies that they are a software engineer, like “firmware engineer”, “mobile app engineer”, etc.), must be registered with Engineers and Geoscientists BC.

 Not all software development constitutes software engineering.
 Having the job title “software engineer” in another jurisdiction doesn’t necessarily mean that the work actually constitutes software engineering.
 In fact, many individuals who develop software probably do not actually engage in software engineering, and are not required to register with Engineers and Geoscientists BC, provided they do not represent themselves as a software engineer.

 Organizations often mistakenly assign the title “software engineer” (or other titles that imply that an individual is a “software engineer") to British Columbian employees with roles more appropriately characterized as software developers, designers, programmers, or architects.